allmaps/allmaps/packages/project/README.md

 As with a GCP Transformer, passing this transform option during the transformer's construction here it the default when using the transform methods.

 Like other GCP *Transform* options, this option can be set when constructing a transformer *and* when transform geometries.
-This can be useful, since it allows us to reusing the forward and/or backward transformations of a transformer (which can be expensive to compute for when there are many GCPs) to transform to a new projection.
+This can be useful, since it allows us to reusing the toGeo and/or toResource transformations of a transformer (which can be expensive to compute for when there are many GCPs) to transform to a new projection.
 (See example above.)

 ## Typing